 - The provision of that information is required by law

 - In the view of the International Student Support Manager and/or Head of Student Support and Development there is a serious risk of harm to our client or to others.

 In circumstances where information has to be shared, the Advisers will ensure that such discussions take place in an appropriate environment – and not normally outside the University, except when seeking additional advice from an external adviser.

 International Student Support staff will ensure that all individual case records are locked securely at the end of each working day and that all computer records are held securely and are appropriately protected.

 If the International Student Support Team need to contact you, they will either do so by emailing your University email address or by other means of contact you provide.
 All staff will ensure that no reference to the purpose of the call is made when making telephone contact through third parties.
 Please note that we will not provide immigration advice via telephone or at our enquiry desk due to the complex nature of immigration.

-If you have a complaint about our service, you may raise this in the first instance with any member of staff from the International Student Support Team or the Student Support and Development Manager.
+If you have a complaint about our service, you may raise this in the first instance with any member of staff from the International Student Support Team or the Head of Student Support and Development.
 Complaints will be dealt with under the University’s Complaints Handling Procedure that can be found on the University web site at: http://www.strath.ac.uk/media/ps/strategyandpolicy/ComplaintsHandlingProcedure.pdf